Strathclyde-Marine-Robotics-Society/General-documentation/SV3/Electrical/Subsystems/Arduino/ArduinoSyntaxExplained.md

 ### Macros

-Macros are useful for improving readability in C. *They are not variables* as they do not change thoughout runtime, they are only relevant to the [preprocessor stage of compilation]
+Macros are useful for improving readability in C. *They are not variables* as they do not change thoughout runtime, they are only relevant to the [preprocessor stage of compilation](https://youtu.be/XJC5WB2Bwrc?si=vk8MN1WgPjXkVF6A&t=240).
+The preprocessor effectively changes all of your code before it compiles, it also handles `#include`s, where another files code is  copied into the file the include macro was written in.
+It is recommended to be familiar with the stages of a compiler to know how to communicate with it - the most common C compiler is GNU.
+Arduino uses AVR-GCC compiler which is apart of the GNU collection

 ```C
 #define BUZZER_PIN D10